Skip to main content

 Overview

-Returns the relative growth for each year compared to the previous year (year-over-year).
+The YOY_REL function returns the relative growth for each year compared to the previous year (year-over-year).

 Syntax